ExpertiseConflict Resolution and Peace-building

 The mothers on the front line of Colombia’s mass protests coauthor Al Jazeera May 26, 2021

 Colombia: How armed gangs are using lockdown to target activists BBC May 21, 2020

 ‘Peace has a lot of enemies here’: Colombia’s female activists in the firing line coauthor The New Humanitarian Oct 28, 2019

 ‘Based in hatred’: violence against women standing in Colombia’s elections The Guardian Oct 1, 2019

 Julia Zulver (@JZulver) is a political sociologist whose research focuses on how and why women pursue gender justice in high-risk contexts.
-She centres on the struggles of women’s rights leaders and community activists engaging in grassroots mobilization in Colombia.
+She centres on the struggles of women’s rights leaders and community activists engaging in grassroots mobilization in Colombia, Mexico, and El Salvador.
 In other research projects, she has investigated the dynamics of gender-based violence in the Colombia-Venezuelan borderlands.

 She is currently a Marie Skłodowska-Curie Research Fellow at the Instituto de Investigaciones Jurídicas (UNAM, Mexico) and the Oxford School of Global and Area Studies (Oxford, UK).
 Her three-year research project is entitled: High Risk Leadership in Latin America: Women’s Pursuit of Gender Justice in Violent Contexts.

 She has been named a Wallenberg Academy Fellow, and in 2024 will join the gender, peace and security team at the Swedish Defence University to begin a five-year project on feminist responses to patriarchal backlash in Latin America.